jasoncosgrove47/jasoncosgrove47/README.md

 # Jason Cosgrove

-Computational biologist with a focus on **single-cell genomics, hematopoiesis, and translational bioinformatics**.
+Principal scientist in computational medicine with a focus on **single-cell genomics, immuno-oncology, mathematical modelling and AI**.
-I develop tools and workflows for analyzing high-dimensional sequencing data, while also exploring applications of coding to sports science and performance tracking.
+I develop computational tools to analyze human health, disease and sporting performance.

 ---

 ## 🔬 Research Highlights

+-  PhD level scientist trained in experimental and computational biology approaches.
+Over 4 million euros obtained in research funding from the Wellcome Trust, European Research Council, and the Agence Nationale de Recherche.

 -  **Gerber *et al.* (2022)** — *scRNA-seq analysis of hematopoietic stem and progenitor cells (HSPCs) in WT and PyMT mice*
   [Repository](https://github.com/jasoncosgrove47/Gerber_et_al_2022)

 - **Urbanus & Cosgrove *et al.* (2023)** — *Ageing and hematopoietic stem cell dynamics in the bone marrow niche*